michael6181/INFO_4602/README.md

 where each nation is the size of their response counts.

-Visualization 2: This second visualization is also very useful in providing insights into the data.
+<u>Visualization 2:</u> This second visualization is also very useful in providing insights into the data.
 In this visualization, the x-axis has been adjusted to show the most major spike in the data.
 This data is showing the number of submissions by date.
 This is a very interesting visualization because it gives a look into spikes in responses to the survey.
 I would be interested in finding out